helios-yamet/Fitness-Station/README.md

 .text-danger - Used as login button if use does not have an account or needs to login before completing checkout and login 'forgot password' text.

+.text-info - Used for review page back to shopping button(button previously text warning but blended into background).

-.text-warning - used as product card body, contact page, review page backgrounds.
+.text-warning - used as product card body, contact page backgrounds.

 The purpose for implementing these bootstrap styles are two-fold: